Sensative/vsm-application-documentation/4084549093-MeshComfortTimeCount.vso.md

 At an interval of averageHumidityIntervalMinutes the unit will recalculate the average humidity value.

-## Daily Rejoin Module

-Should the device not be joined, it will try to rejoin on 24hr interval.

 The device will do a join attempt if it is not joined and if button is pressed.

 An NFC field can be applied to manually trigger a join attempt

+## Battery Reporting Module

+Battery remaining esimates are measured on a weekly basis.

+The device will always do a LoRaWan join attempt when powered on (which also includes after a restart)

 ## Application Outputs